makerdiary/nrf52832-mdk/examples/mbedos5/README.md

 ## Compile and program the board

-Now you can try to compile this example.
+Now you can try to compile one of the examples.
+Will use the `mbed-os-example-blinky` example here to keep it simple.

 Open terminal and change directory to:

 ``` sh
 $ cd ./nrf52832-mdk/examples/mbedos5/mbed-os-example-blinky/